ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

   style="border:none; border-radius:12px; display:block;"
   onload="this.style.height=this.contentDocument.body.scrollHeight+'px'">
 </iframe>
 The evaluation system combines rubric-based judging with deterministic signals derived from the lecture slides.
-The LLM judge evaluates summaries across five qualitative dimensions: coverage, faithfulness, organization, clarity, and style.
+The LLM judge evaluates summaries across five qualitative dimensions using a 0-5 scale: coverage, faithfulness, organization, clarity, and style.
 Alongside the rubric, the pipeline computes deterministic signals including length error, section coverage, glossary recall, and suspected hallucination rate.

 These signals are blended into two complementary scores.
 A rubric-based comprehensive score (C) captures qualitative judgment, while a manual weighted baseline score (M) incorporates structural signals and applies an exponential hallucination penalty.
 These components are combined into a raw quality score.

 To reduce the impact of unsupported content, the system applies a domain-aware damping factor based on the hallucination rate.
 This produces a risk-adjusted score, which becomes the final stored evaluation score.

-#### Diagnostics Logging
+### 3. Diagnostics Logging

 The pipeline logs detailed evaluation metadata for transparency and reproducibility, including: